joelypoley/hsk_standard_course_vocab/README.md

 The official Hanban HSK standard coursebooks have word list in the back.
 This repo aims to have an accurate digitized version of those word lists.

-This coudld be useful for building flashcard decks or other learning resources.
+This could be useful for building flashcard decks or other learning resources.

 ## Current Status